federivero/flashlight/README.md

 * Radius: Controls the radius of the flashlight
 * More to come...

-If you have any questions or suggestions, please contact me on Twitter (@soyBatu) or drop me a line at frivero at randomit dot com.
+If you have any questions or suggestions, please contact me on Twitter (@soyBatu) or drop me a line at frivero at randomit dot com dot uy.